top of page

 Tom O'Halloran

-Tom is a physiotherapist with over 15 years experience who specialises in the understanding of lower limb biomechanics, running analysis, injury rehabilitation, pain science, behaviour change & strength & conditioning.
+Tom is a physiotherapist with over 15 years experience who specialises in the understanding of lower limb biomechanics, movement analysis, injury rehabilitation & strength & conditioning.

 Aside from working within clinic, he also teaches courses on lower limb biomechanics to allied health professionals and within the physiotherapy university program.
 He has post graduate qualifications in Musculoskeletal Physiotherapy and a Masters Degree in Strength & Conditioning.